-And if you don’t have time to listen but would love a long read, then here is the transcript of the latest episode so you don’t miss out on a thing.
+And if you don’t have time to listen to the The FI Group Podcast Episode 2 but would love a long read, then here is the transcript of the latest episode so you don’t miss out on a thing.

 Hello, and welcome to a podcast series brought to you by the FI Group.
 In today’s episode, we are going to be looking at the FI Group’s international presence, and get a better understanding of the support that we provide to our clients globally.
 As I’ve mentioned in episode one, I am the Business Development Manager here in the UK.
 The FI Group has been in the UK for four years, there have been lots of highs and lows, more highs I’m happy to say, and I’m looking forward to seeing what the next four years has in store for us.